G-Node/nix/docs/tagging.md

 ```

 **Note!** Position and extent of the tagged region are given as
 ``std::vector``.
-Extent is optional, not setting it tags a point not
+Extent is optional, not setting it tags a point instead of
 a segment of the referenced data.